CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 Elections for a new Executive shall be conducted; and
    #.
 Constitutional amendments and other motions on notice may be discussed and voted upon.

 #.
-Full minutes of this meeting, including a list of the new Executive, written financial reports, and constitutional amendments, shall be forwarded to CSESoc and the School, and published on the Club’s website within fourteen (14) days of the meeting.
+Full minutes of this meeting, including a list of the new Executive, written financial reports, and constitutional amendments, shall be forwarded to Arc and the School, and published on the Club’s website within fourteen (14) days of the meeting.

 Extraordinary General Meetings
 ------------------------------